AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_integration_report_phase_1.md

 - **Data conversion from pkl files to NWB files**.
 We discussed above in #Data format how simplifying our storage using event-based sync files will simplify this conversion.
 These NWB files will act as the primary gateway to data for the OpenScope project.
 Our goal is to avoid any dependencies on internal files/databases for external teams.
 - **Existing codebases accessing pkl files for behavioral and physiology analyses**.
 Perhaps this is where we have the largest legacy dependency.
 When appropriate, this suggests that ongoing projects should continue using our legacy Camstim and pkl system unless there is a desire to transition these codebases to work solely from NWB files.

+#### Add bidirectional messaging and control from Bonsai to WSE (Ross)
+    - Add messaging from Bonsai so it can return status to the WSE
+    - Ready, displaying stimulus, stimulus completed (with completion codes)
+    - Strategy to share control of digital lines between bonsai and MPE code.
+Water calibration?
+Flushing the line?
-#### Add the ability to start a Bonsai stimulus session from the WSE
+    - Add the ability to start a Bonsai stimulus session from the WSE

 To be filled.

-#### Add messaging from Bonsai so it can return status to the WSE
-Ready, displaying stimulus, stimulus completed (with completion codes)

-#### Add capability to Bonsai so it can push stimulus status messages to the BehaviorMon service
+#### Add capability to Bonsai so it can push stimulus status messages to the BehaviorMon service (Ross)
 Session started, encoder count, rewards issued, passes, fails etc.

+To be filled.

+#### Generate template workflows for a variety of stimuli (Jerome, Daniel M.)
-#### Generate template workflows for a variety of stimuli.
+- Generate template workflows for a variety of stimuli.
+- Natural movies workflow with different resolution.
+- Closed-loop wheel to stim workflow.

+To be filled.

 ##### Workflow templates